 George Viner Memorial Fund

-The council celebrates and supportes the George Viner Memorial Fund , which provides bursaries for Black, Asian and minority ethnic journalism students.
 The council works to support initiatives to increase the diversity of newsrooms and representation of people of colour in the media.
-The BMC traditionally holds an event based on issues close to our member’s hearts.
-This year we will focus on issues such as racism in the media, giving members the opportunity to share experiences with the union and network.
-Last year we hosted an online event on World Racism Day.
+The BMC traditionally holds events based on issues close to our member’s hearts.
+This has included an online event on World Racism Day, and on racism in the media, giving members the opportunity to share experiences with the union and network.

 The council is also responsible for representing the union at the TUC Black Workers’ Conference and will be sending representatives and putting forward motions to inform the TUC’s campaigns and policies.
 We issue statements, such as our reaction to the killing of George Floyd and the Blacks Lives Matter movement.
 We support Black History Month, Stand Up to Racism and the anti Zwarte Piet campaign in Holland.

 The BMC monitors discrimination in employment practices in the media industry and promotes best practice.
 We have produced the Race Reporting Guidelines , which help members when they are writing about race relations and suggest the best language to use.
 The BMC supports the notion that NUJ members have a responsibility to stop racism being expressed in the media.
-Motions at Delegate Meeting set out the agenda for the council’s two-year session and present action includes boosting diversity in the photographic industry; recruitment of black journalists; combating racism in the industry and defending the rights of refugees and migrants.
+Motions at Delegate Meeting set out the agenda for the council’s two-year session and present action includes boosting diversity in the photographic industry; recruitment of Black journalists; combating racism in the industry and defending the rights of refugees and migrants.